open-telemetry/sig-end-user/end-user-interviews/README.md

 ## What are end user interviews?

-- The OpenTelemetry community conducts end user interviews to gather high fidelity information from users though the medium of synchronous discussions to learn about their challenges, preferences, and behaviors regarding OpenTelemetry.
+- The OpenTelemetry community conducts end user interviews to gather high fidelity information from users though synchronous discussions to learn about their challenges, preferences, and behaviors regarding OpenTelemetry.

 ## Why do these interviews happen?

-- Many vendors in this space conduct interviews with their customers but that feedback doesn't always make its way back to the community directly.
-These interviews will help us test our assumptions, categorize end-users, and describe their needs so that the community can react to their feedback.
+- These interviews will help us test our assumptions, categorize end-users, and describe their needs so that the community can react to their feedback.

 ## When do these sessions happen?
-- Our end user working group goal is to hold at least one session a month.
+- Our End-User SIG goal is to hold at least one session a month.
 - Our scheduling preference is for these sessions to occur at 10:00 PST/13:00 ET/19:00 CET on Thursdays, however the final schedule will be dictated by the end-user interviewee’s availability.

 ## Are the interview sessions recorded?